 The company was founded in 1923 and as well as producing skis, are involved in tennis.
 Volkl have their own free-ski and ski racing team.
 Of whom there are world cup competitors amongst their ranks.

-Volkl, despite being a mainly racing-based company produce an array of products that will suit any skier in any situation.
+Volkl, despite being a mainly racing-based company, are producing an array of products that will suit any skier in any situation.

 One such product that was not designed for racers is the Volkl Mantra, which is one of the most, if not the most, trusted all-mountain ski on the market today.